s3rius/obsidian/docs/Python/How to start a python project.md

 use_parentheses = true
 ```

 `.flake8` - Linter configuration.
-Biggest part of the document is ignore statements for errors that's not really an errors.
+The biggest part of the document is ignore statements for errors that are not errors.
 ```ini
 [flake8]
 max-complexity = 6